Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2011

-Gold has no yield, no earnings, and no cash flows.
-It just sits there, looking shiny.
-That is actually the point.
-Gold sits outside the equity-bond spectrum, so it can hold its value (or rise) during periods when both stocks and bonds fall simultaneously - as happened in 2022.
-IGLN is the most popular physically-backed gold product in Europe, GBP-denominated on the LSE.
+Gold has no yield, no earnings, no cash flows - it just sits there.
+That is the point: it sits outside the equity-bond spectrum and can rise when both stocks and bonds fall, as happened in 2022.
+IGLN is Europe's most popular physically-backed gold product.
 Full fund profile on justETF.

 Side-by-Side Comparison